 Devil’s Thumb Ranch, a complete resort

-The Lodge offers cozy single rooms and multi-room suites, a cafe, pub/bistro, fitness center, theater, a six-sided, three-story fireplace constructed from stones gathered from a rockslide near the Ranch, and even a miniature bowling alley.
-The cabins range in size from one bedroom lofts to spacious four bedroom cabins with full kitchens and two baths and many are dog-friendly.
-The original Elk lodge at Devil’s Thumb Ranch was moved down the road a couple of miles and has been repurposed as the Bunkhouse designed for the budget-conscious travelers including nine rooms with private bath, four rooms with a shared bath, and two small common areas.
-Both Heck’s Tavern and the Ranch House Restaurant (dinner only) are open daily and have received the Wine Spectator Award of Excellence among other awards.
+The Main Lodge offers cozy single rooms and multi-room suites, a cafe, pub/bistro, fitness center, theater, a six-sided, three-story fireplace constructed from stones gathered from a rockslide near the Ranch, and even a miniature bowling alley.
+The cabins range in size from one-bedroom lofts to spacious four-bedroom cabins with full kitchens and two baths and many are dog-friendly.
+The original Elk Lodge at Devil’s Thumb Ranch was moved down the road a couple of miles and has been re-purposed as the Bunkhouse designed for the budget-conscious travelers including nine rooms with private bath, four rooms with a shared bath, and two small common areas.
+Both Heck’s Tavern and the Hallowed Grounds Coffee Shop are open daily while the Ranch House Restaurant (dinner only) is open Wednesday through Sunday and has received the Wine Spectator Award of Excellence among other awards.

-The Ski Shop has the latest in clothes, XC ski equipment and other gear with lessons and rentals available including snowshoes, ice skates, ski joring harnesses and leashes as well as sleds to trailer toddlers on the ski trails.
-The tubing hill is free.
+The Ski Shop has the latest in clothes, cross country ski equipment and other gear with lessons and rentals available including snowshoes, ice skates, skijoring harnesses and leashes as well as sleds to trailer toddlers on the ski trails and Fatbiking.
+Fat Tire Snow Bikes utilize oversized front and rear tires with aggressive treads for riding on packed snow and can be rented at the Nordic Center for use on limited trails.
+The use of the tubing hill and ice rink are both $10 for guests not staying at the Ranch.
 Sleigh rides are available in winter and horseback riding year-round.
+In summer fly fishing, hiking, zip lining and mountain biking are available for everyone.
 And to end your day, relax in the hot tub or massage out the kinks at Ranch Creek Spa.

 Support Local Journalism